 The "Write" Preventive Medicine

-Writing about your deepest thoughts and feelings can be good medicine and it is easy and inexpensive.
+This method may not only be effective but easy to access and cost no more than paper and pen.
 Here are a few things you need to consider before using this method of self-expression:

-Experiment—Writing may or may not help you in dealing with emotional conflicts depending on the issue you are confronting.
-If you find it does not help you, try other methods of self-expression.
-And above all, do not use writing to avoid taking direct action with a problem.
+Experiment—Writing may or may not help you.
+If you find it does not help you, try other methods.
+Do not use writing to avoid taking direct action with a problem.

 Choose a topic—Your topic should be an issue that you find yourself thinking or dreaming about.
 It may be something that you are afraid or embarrassed to express openly.